workhorsy/comic_book_reader/README.md

 Comic Book Reader
 ===================
-* Can read CBR and CBZ files
+* Can read CBR, CBZ, and CBT files
 * Runs in the browser as a JavaScript and HTML web page
 * Works well on a touch device or desktop
 * Saves opened comics in the browser